Scalr/terraform-provider-scalr/docs/data-sources/scalr_role.md

----
-layout: "scalr"
-page_title: "Scalr: scalr_role"
-sidebar_current: "docs-datasource-scalr-role-x"
-description: |-
-  Get information on a IAM role.
----

-# scalr_role Data Source
+# Data Source `scalr_role`

 This data source is used to retrieve details of a single role by name and account_id.

 ## Example Usage

-To retrieve a custom role, an account id and the role name is required, for example:
+To retrieve a custom role, an account id and the role name are required, for example:

 ```hcl
 data "scalr_role" "example" {